tiberiusbrown/abc/docs/system.md

 | **y** | The y-coordinate of the ray endpoint on the Cartesian plane. |
 | **x** | The x-coordinate of the ray endpoint on the Cartesian plane. |

-### Return Value

-The angle between the positive x-axis and the ray from the origin to the point (x, y) on the Cartesian plane.
+**Returns:** The angle between the positive x-axis and the ray from the origin to the point (x, y) on the Cartesian plane.

 ## `$ceil`